FREQUENTLY ASKED QUESTIONS

 How far offshore will we go?

 It depends.
-Sometimes they are as close as 20 miles offshore, other days we run as far as 40 miles offshore.
+Sometimes tuna are as close as 20 miles offshore, other days we run as far as 60 miles offshore.

 Will we catch anything other than albacore tuna?

 Probably not, but you never know.
 We have caught a 99 lb Opah (image above), yellowtail, some big Mako sharks, and bluefin tuna.
-People have caught marlin and swordfish in the area near where we fish, but they are very, very, very rare (in 30 years Clark is the only of us who has seen a billfish).
+People have caught marlin and swordfish in the area near where we fish.
+In 2019 we started seeing marlin and big bluefin tuna, so they are definitely out there.

 Can I bring my own tackle?